The Telephony Layer Under Your Voice Agent (And When It Breaks)

 Last updated on May 22, 2026

-The telephony layer sits beneath the agent runtime
+What sits beneath the agent

 Carrier and CPaaS comparison: Twilio, Telnyx, Bandwidth, SignalWire, Plivo